 in Los Angeles

-Harbor Breeze Cruises has provided public seasonal whale watching cruises in LA for the past 18 years.
-Our experienced captains offer a comprehensive narration detailing all of the whales, dolphins and other marine life one encounters on a Harbor Breeze whale watching cruise in Los Angeles.
+Harbor Breeze Cruises has provided public seasonal Los Angeles whale watching cruises in LA for the past 18 years.
+Our experienced captains offer a comprehensive narration detailing all of the whales, dolphins and other marine life one encounters on a Harbor Breeze Los Angeles whale watching cruise in Los Angeles.
 For example, during the Gray Whale season, typically from December through April, our experienced staff offers information about the characteristics of the Pacific Gray Whale and its annual migration from the Bering Sea in Alaska to Scammon’s Lagoon in Baja California, Mexico.
-Year-round we look forward to watching the majestic Humpback whales, fin whales, minke whales, and orcas.
+Summer time, May through November is typically when we see the magnificent Blue Whale, which is the largest animal on the planet.
+Year-round we look forward to watching the majestic Humpback Whales, Fin Whales, Minke Whales, and Orcas.
 This is the perfect LA adventure for every age group!

-A common question we receive is, “what is the best time of day for whale watching?”
+A common question we receive is, “what is the best time of day for Los Angeles whale watching?”
 To best accommodate your schedule, our Los Angeles whale watching tours run at different times throughout the day.
-While whales can be spotted throughout the day at any point, those who embark on LA tours that leave earlier in the morning will spend more time locating the sea life.
+While whales can be spotted throughout the day at any point, those who embark on our Los Angeles whale watching tours that leave earlier in the morning will spend more time locating the sea life.
 On the other hand, families that choose an afternoon departure time will spend more time viewing the already located whales.
 No matter the time you choose, you are sure to have a spectacular LA whale watching adventure to discuss for years to come!

 Online Special Save $10 On Adult Tickets and $5 On Senior Citizen Tickets!